-ARMS is glad to sponsor the Refuge Recovery group meeting every Friday from 7 to 8 pm at UUCS.
-The mission of this national non-profit organization is to build an extensive and comprehensive network of groups, meetings, and communities that practice and promulgate Buddhist teachings and meditations for anyone seeking recovery from addiction.
+ARMS is glad to sponsor the Recovery Dharma group meeting every Friday from 7 to 8 pm at UUCS.
+The mission of this non-profit organization is to build an extensive and comprehensive network of groups, meetings, and communities that practice and promulgate Buddhist teachings and meditations for anyone seeking recovery from addiction.

 Drawing inspiration from the core teachings of the Four Noble Truths, emphasis is placed on both knowledge and empathy as means for overcoming addiction and its causes.
 Those struggling with any form of addiction greatly benefit when they understand the suffering that addiction has created while developing compassion for the pain they have experienced.

 The members of the addiction ministry adopted Recovery Dharma in the summer of 2019 after several years of using a comparable Buddhist addiction recovery program.

 Members of ARMS are always available to provide assistance to UUCS members suffering with addiction, either their own or that of a family member or friend.
 They can be reached by contacting: